History of Autism

 The use of behavior modification, more specifically Applied Behavior Analysis (ABA), received widespread acceptance as an effective treatment for autism.

-In 1995, the Defeat Autism Now!
-(DAN!) movement began in which researchers and experienced physicians started working closely together to understand and treat autistic individuals using safe biomedical interventions.
-Starting in the mid-1990s to the present, the media becomes much more interested in autism, primarily due to the high prevalence rate.
+Starting in the mid-1990s to the present, the media became much more interested in autism, primarily due to the high prevalence rate.
 As of 2004, the Center for Disease Control (CDC) estimates the rate of autism to be 1 in 166 children.
 According to statistics published by the Department of Education, Oregon has one of the high prevalence rates in the country.